 Potential Bene fits Implementation Opportunity Detailed Opportunity Description Description Annual / One Time \$ Time to Realize Responsibility Requirements Estimated Implement Date Eliminate the Unlimited Ride Pass for Demand Responsive Services RT's unlimited ride pass for paratransit is unusual in the transit industry.
 Unlimited ride passes are common on fixed route bus and rail systems, with pricing reflecting the cost of weekday peak trips.
 Transit operators have excess capacity in off-peak periods, so allowing regular riders unlimited access using the pass has no appreciable additional cost to RT and provides a benefit to riders.
 This dynamic does not occur in the demand responsive service environment.
 Each trip costs RT over \$40, and the cost does not change with the volume of trips taken.
 Paratransit unlimited ride pass users average 33 trips, with some riders taking well over 100 trips in a given month.
 Federal regulations specify ADA paratransit fares cannot exceed twice the base fare of correlated fixed route services (\$5.00 currently for RT), and has no requirement for any payment method other than a single ride cash fare.
 Given the nature of the service, and its high cost for each and every trip taken, RT should consider eliminating the unlimited ride paratransit pass.
 This would result in additional revenue to RT, reduced cost and slightly fewer trips taken of paratransit services with a net impact of about \$450k annually.
 RT should also consider a graduated suspension penalty for paratransit "no shows".
-When a customer schedules a trip and changes his/her plans without cancelling the scheduled trip, they incur no penalty today and RT pays the cost of the driver, the vehcile operations and the vehicle fleet (ADA requirements) through overhead costs.
-The first no show in a 24 month rolling period could result in a written warning, the second a week suspension, and the third a month suspension, as an example.
-The elimination of the \$125 unlimited ride pass is estimated to result in a 10% reduction in travel by pass users saving \$40 per trip (a savings of \$380K annually).
-The use of the cash fare by former pass users would result in about \$70k additional revenue, net of trip reductions.
-Developing a graduated suspension policy for no shows will also have cost savings to RT, and encourage responsible shceduling of trips by customers. \$425k to \$475 annually 12 months Planning and Transit System Development, Marketing and Communications RT should evaluate policy alternatives, meet with the service provider, hold a public hearing, gain input and make the Board's policy decision considering all facets.
-Fall 2015
+When a customer schedules a trip and changes his/her plans without cancelling the scheduled trip, they incur no penalty today and RT pays the cost of the driver, the vehcile operations and the vehicle fleet (ADA requires 100% fulfillment of all eligible trips, so no shows add to capacity requirements) through overhead costs.
+The first no show in a 24 month rolling period could result in a written warning, the second a week suspension, and the third a month suspension, as an example. revenue, net of trip reductions.
+Developing a graduated suspension policy for no shows will also have cost savings to RT, and encourage responsible shceduling of trips by customers.
+12 months Transit System Development, Marketing and RT should evaluate policy alternatives, meet with the service provider, hold a public hearing, gain input and make the Board's policy decision considering all facets.